 When it comes to gutter installation, two factors come into play: slope and support.
 The slope of the gutter dictates how quickly rain will flow down it.
-Gutter hangers support the gutters, and how far apart the gutter hangers are positioned depends on the type of gutter and the climate in your area.
+Gutter hangers support the gutters, and how far apart the gutter hangers are positioned depends on the type of gutter and the weather in your area.

 What's causing my gutters to overflow?

-What are Fascia Gutters?
+What are fascia gutters?

 Gutters are necessary to protect your roof and home from water damage.
 They prevent rainwater from pooling around the foundation and causing leaks inside the basement.
 They also stop melting snow from flowing down the shingles and siding, ruining them along with any external features on your home.

 But how long can a house go without gutters?
 The answer may surprise you.